playlyfe/playlyfe-node-sdk/README.md

 And then note down the client id and client secret you will need it later for using it in the sdk

 ## 1. Client Credentials Flow
-A typical flask app using client credentials code flow with a single route would look something like this
+A typical express application should contain something like this
 ```js
 var Playlyfe =  require('playlyfe')
 var pl = new Playlyfe({